ICF International (NASDAQ:ICFI) Issues FY 2021 Earnings Guidance

-ICF International (NASDAQ:ICFI) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $4.650-$4.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.570.
+ICF International (NASDAQ:ICFI) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $4.650-$4.650 for the period, compared to the Thomson Reuters consensus estimate of $4.570.
 The company issued revenue guidance of $1.53 billion-$1.58 billion, compared to the consensus revenue estimate of $1.56 billion.

-Several brokerages have recently weighed in on ICFI.
-Barrington Research upped their target price on ICF International from $96.00 to $108.00 and gave the stock an outperform rating in a research report on Monday, May 17th.
-Zacks Investment Research raised ICF International from a hold rating to a buy rating and set a $94.00 target price for the company in a research report on Wednesday, May 26th.
-Finally, Canaccord Genuity upped their target price on ICF International from $100.00 to $110.00 and gave the stock a buy rating in a research report on Wednesday, May 5th.
-Five research analysts have rated the stock with a buy rating, The company presently has an average rating of Buy and a consensus target price of $107.86.
+ICF International (NASDAQ:ICFI) last issued its quarterly earnings data on Tuesday, May 4th.
+The business services provider reported $1.13 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.85 by $0.28.
+ICF International had a return on equity of 11.66% and a net margin of 4.11%.
+The business had revenue of $378.40 million during the quarter, compared to analyst estimates of $362.07 million.
+During the same period in the prior year, the company posted $0.83 EPS.
+The business’s revenue for the quarter was up 5.6% compared to the same quarter last year.
+Research analysts anticipate that ICF International will post 4.57 earnings per share for the current fiscal year.

-In related news, insider James C. M. Morgan sold 5,000 shares of the stock in a transaction that occurred on Wednesday, May 5th.
-The stock was sold at an average price of $95.50, for a total value of $477,500.00.
-Following the completion of the transaction, the insider now directly owns 46,754 shares of the company’s stock, valued at approximately $4,465,007.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 4.05% of the company’s stock.
+In other news, insider James C. M. Morgan sold 5,000 shares of the stock in a transaction on Wednesday, May 5th.
+The stock was sold at an average price of $95.50, for a total transaction of $477,500.00.
+Following the completion of the sale, the insider now owns 46,754 shares in the company, valued at approximately $4,465,007.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+4.05% of the stock is currently owned by corporate insiders.

 About ICF International